lovemasta41/kpmg-challenge/first_challenge/readme.md

 This architecture consists of three tiers i.e. web, business and data tier.
 Each tier has its own load balancer, subnet, virtual machines deployed in a scale set and network security group.

-I have created three modules for each tier in the solution and they are being invoked using main.tf inside deploy-three-tier-architecture directory.
+I have created three modules for each tier in the solution using terraform and they are being invoked using main.tf inside deploy-three-tier-architecture directory.

-<h3>Web Tier Module</h3>
+<h3>Web Tier Terraform Module</h3>

 Directory Structure: